James Robinson Player Prop Bets for NFL Week 10 | Jacksonville vs. Indianapolis 11/14/2021

 - Robinson did not record a rush attempt in last week's game versus the Bills.

-- Over his last three outings, Robinson has rushed for 95 yards (31.7 per game) on 21 carries with one touchdown.
+- Over his last three games, Robinson has rushed for 95 yards (31.7 per game) on 21 carries with one touchdown.

 Robinson's Jacksonville Teammates